 2. Take position at plate, especially against right-hand pitchers, back of the plate, and against a man with a real curve, you can stay on the back-line of the batter’s box.

 Now try to hit to right-center.
 I don’t mean you should place the ball in any one spot, but start now practicing to hit your right-handers to the opposite field.
 An inside ball from a right-hand pitcher you will naturally pull, say, to left-center.

 3. Don’t slug at full speed; learn to meet them firmly, and you will be surprised at the results.

 4. Now, to hit as I ask, to right-center or center.
-You stand away from plate the distance you can see with mind’s eye that you can hit the ball that curves on inside corner, to center.
-This distance away from plate will allow you to hit the outside ball to right.
+You stand away from the plate the distance you can see with your mind’s-eye that you can hit the ball that curves on the inside corner, to center.
+This distance away from the plate will allow you to hit the outside ball to right.
 In other words, you protect the plate both on inside pitches and outside.

 6. Don’t pull a curve ball from a righthander.
 The ball is revolving away from you.
 Hit with the revolution and to right field.

 7. Keep your left elbow cocked on level with your hands or even higher.
 Never let the elbow down below the hands, and keep your hands always well away from your body – keep pushing them out, even with your body or back.

 8. Keep your back leg straight.
 Of course, if you put your weight more on the front leg, then the back leg will be straight.

 9. If high fastballs inside really bother you: Crouch over from the waist and pass them up.
 Don’t bite, in other words.
 In a crouched stance, you make the pitcher throw lower, which forces him away from the position that bothers you.
 But I think with the instructions I have given, you will hit them wherever they pitch.

 10. Against a speedy left-hander: Don’t pull the ball!